Allah Rakha (sarangi)

-Allah Rakha (1932 - 2015), also referred to by the title Ustad, was a Pakistani sarangi player and often performed with music groups on Pakistan Television.
-Among the music instruments of the Indian sub-continent, sarangi is a complex and difficult to play stringed instrument.
-According to Allah Rakha's obituary in The News International newspaper, "It should not be forgotten that to play the sarangi well is a feat in itself; it requires decades of dedicated application."
+Allah Rakha (1932 - 2015), also referred to by the title Ustad, was a Pakistani sarangi player who often performed with music groups on Pakistan Television.
+Among the music instruments of the Indian subcontinent, the sarangi is a complex and difficult to play stringed instrument.
+According to Allah Rakha's obituary in a newspaper, "It should not be forgotten that to play the sarangi well is a feat in itself; it requires decades of dedicated application."

 Early life and education

 Allah Rakha was born in Muzaffar, a village in Sialkot District of Punjab, in 1932.
 During early childhood, his family moved to Amritsar, British India where he was raised.
 He acquired his initial education in classical music and sarangi playing from his father, Ustad Lal Din.
 Later, he became the student of three renowned sarangi players, Ustad Ahmadi Khan (died in Delhi in 1945), Ustad Alladiya Khan (1855 - 1946), and Ustad Nathu Khan (1920 - 1971) of Pakistan Television, Karachi Center.